 At Hemlington Hall Academy, we continuously seek to improve our provision for all pupils and, as such, are committed to ongoing professional development.
-Training in key SEN support areas, such as dealing with medical needs and managing challenging behaviours, is regularly updated for all staff.
-In addition, staff working closely with SEN pupils, such as those employed in the High Needs Base, are provided with training in other more specialist areas.
-The Senior Leadership Team and other key members of staff have access to training that enables them to effectively monitor the provision for SEND pupils, etc. (For a more comprehensive list of recent staff training, see 'SEND Information Report' on the school website.)
+Training in key SEND support areas, such as dealing with medical needs and managing challenging behaviours, is regularly updated for all staff.
+In addition, staff working closely with SEND pupils, such as those employed in the High Needs Base, are provided with training in other more specialist areas.
+The Senior Leadership Team and other key members of staff have access to training that enables them to effectively monitor the provision for SEND pupils, etc. (For a more comprehensive list of recent staff training, see 'SEND Information Report' on the school website: a paper version can also be found in the school entrance.)